alextanhongpin/clean-architecture-learn/thoughts.md

 - active errors, errors returned before insert
 - bulk errors
 - errors from triggers, constraint, integrity
-- if the data can be validated in bulk before insert, then aggregate them before i sertion
+- if the data can be validated in bulk before insert, then aggregate them before insertion
 - else, insert them line by line in a single transaction to get the specific error message
+- behaviour is global, since the db is the main aggregate. data fetched in application is just partial local aggregate.

 How to represent an entity?
 - struct with public fields